bekk/bekk-christmas/post/security/here-have-my-biometric-data-i-don´t-care.md

 authors:
   - Didrik Sæther
 ---
 Every week we read about a new breach of personal information.
-Strong, unique passwords have become a necessity because the companies we trust keep losing them all the time.
+Strong, unique passwords have become a necessity because the companies we trust with our information keep losing them all the time.
 In contrast to the way mobile devices use biometrics for faster access to a phone, some retail stores in Norway has found a refreshing new way to use fingerprints as identification.

 In Norway the self-checkout option at grocery stores are favoured by the younger generation, often seen in a rush, and not buying more than a few things.
 But when buying items restricted by age, such as alcohol, non-prescription drugs, and tobacco there is a need for verification of the customers age.